 Resources and Useful Links for Visiting Taiwan

-For hiking inspiration, check out my pages on hiking in Taiwan, and see these two excellent blogs for more ideas – bikehiketaipei and hikingtaiwan have both covered significantly more ground than I have.
+For hiking inspiration, check out my pages on hiking in Taiwan, and see these excellent blogs for more ideas – bikehiketaipei, hikingtaiwan, and Trails and Tales have all covered significantly more ground than I have.

-(This page contains affiliate links i.e. if you follow the links from this page to World Nomads, Amazon, or Express VPN, 4corners7seas will receive a commission from them; this commission comes out of their profit margin at no extra cost to you.
-I’m linking to these products and services because I know and trust them from personal use; thank you in advance should you choose to make a purchase via the above links!)
+(This page contains affiliate links i.e. if you follow the links from this page and book accommodation or transportation, 4corners7seas will receive a commission from them; this commission comes out of their profit margin at no extra cost to you)